 Understanding Reversal Timelines

-If your transaction fails but your account is debited, the money is usually reversed automatically.
-This means it will be put back into your account.
+If your transaction fails but your account is debited, the funds are typically reversed automatically.
+This means it will be credited back to your account.

-- Automatic reversal: Most reversals happen automatically within 1-3 working days.
+- Automatic reversal: Most reversals occur automatically within 1-3 working days.

-- Check after 3 days: If you don’t see the money back in your account after 3 working days, then you should take further action.
+- Check after 3 days: If you don’t see the money back in your account after 3 working days, you should then initiate further action.

 Checking Transaction Status

-You can’t just assume a failed transaction means no money was deducted.
-Always verify.
+It’s important not to assume a failed transaction means no funds were deducted.
+Always verify the status.

-- Mini Statement: Request a mini statement through AePS to see if any amount was debited.
+- Mini Statement: Request a mini statement through AePS to confirm if any amount was debited.

 - Balance Enquiry: Check your current balance.